The DOM: The Document Object Model

 turnEventsRandomColor();

 However, we want the user to be able to have that function invoked by clicking on the header.
-More precisely, we want to say that whenever the #h3events element gets a click event, we'd like that function invoked. jQuery provides a very easy way to do this, using the same pattern we've seen many times:
+More precisely, we want to say that whenever the #h3events element gets a click event, we'd like that function invoked. jQuery provides a very easy way do to this, using the same pattern we've seen many times:

 Scroll back and try it!
-See the jQuery click method for more details.

 To invoke a function we give its name (or, equivalently, a variable whose value is the function) followed by parentheses containing any arguments to be passed.
 Since we are not invoking turnEventsRandomColor now, it's not followed by parentheses.